ACDT Time Zone Guide

 Open the ACDT converter page: Go to

-Export and share the result: Once your time range is selected, use the export options shown on the page: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-That makes it easy to send a confirmed ACDT meeting slot to a client, add a daylight-saving-aware event to a calendar, or share a link with a remote team so everyone sees the same comparison window.
+Export and share the result: After selecting a time range, use the export options shown on the page: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+These options are practical when you want to send a confirmed meeting window to a distributed team, add it directly to a calendar, or share a link with clients so everyone sees the same cross-time-zone schedule.

 About Australian Central Daylight Time (ACDT)

 Australian Central Daylight Time, abbreviated ACDT, is a daylight saving time abbreviation used in Australia.
-Its exact offset is UTC+10, which places it 10 hours ahead of Coordinated Universal Time during the period when this daylight time is in effect.
+Its exact offset is UTC+10:30, which places it 10 hours and 30 minutes ahead of Coordinated Universal Time.

 ACDT and Daylight Saving Time